TheFenrisLycaon/xZphish/README.md

 $ bash xZphish.sh
 ```

-- On first launch, It'll install the dependencies and that's it. `xZphisher` is installed.
+- On first launch, It'll install the dependencies and that's it. `xZphish` is installed.

 ### Run on Docker
 ```